XiangyuG/FPGA_backend_for_CaT/doc/README.md

     For `add` (`8b'00000001`), `load`(`8b'00001011`), `loadd`(`8b00000111'`) and `store`(`8b'00001000`) and `sub` (`8b'00000010`) operations, the action format is:

     ![2_action](./imgs/2_action.png)
+    The first 2 bits of operand represent its type (6B, 4B or 2B) while the remaining 6 bits represent the container index.

     For `addi`(`8b'00001001`), `subi`(`8b'00001010`), `set`(`8b'00001110`), the action format is: